hack-a-chain-software/opact-kadena/terraform/README.md

 - The SSH key paths and DigitalOcean API token are defined as variables in the *variable* blocks.
 You can customize these values in the *variables.tf* file or by using command-line flags when executing Terraform commands.

-- The code provisions a DigitalOcean SSH key named *tf* using the public key located at the path specified in the *pub_key* variable.
+- The code provisions a DigitalOcean SSH key named *opact-ssh* using the public key located at the path specified in the *pub_key* variable.
 Make sure the file exists and contains the correct public key.

 - The code creates a DigitalOcean database cluster named "cwd-database" using PostgreSQL version 15.
 Adjust the cluster configuration as needed by modifying the *resource "digitalocean_database_cluster" "cwd-database"* block.